Pivot from NFL athlete to community investor

 I had some small business experience as a passive investor.
-But knowing the ins and outs and all of the different touch points that a business manager needs to know has really helped me as I've dived into roles as co-owner of Tailgate, Pullman Bar & Diner, and a big brewery expansion that's going to take place just south of downtown Iowa City.
+But knowing the ins and outs and all of the different touchpoints that a business manager needs to know has really helped me as I dived into roles as co-owner of Tailgate, Pullman Bar & Diner, and a big brewery expansion south of downtown Iowa City.

 Did you learn anything from your classmates?

-My experience with classmates was really invaluable, especially for me, coming from such a unique professional background.
-There were executives from Hon, high-powered consultants, people who were making their way up in managerial positions at the hospital, the university, John Deere and Rockwell.
+My experience with classmates was invaluable, especially for me, coming from a unique professional background.
+There were executives from Hon, high-powered consultants, people who were making their way up in managerial positions at the hospital, the university, John Deere and Collins Aerospace.
 Learning about corporate culture through my classmates was equally as important as the academic knowledge I gained.

 Who did you meet on the 10-day International Business Seminar in China?

 We met with one of the marketing leaders of Adidas in the Asian market.
 They brought us through their new advertising campaign that they just launched and told us how they're trying to connect with different target segments within the Chinese market.
-They were introducing sports to a younger female population – it had become more culturally acceptable for women to work out.
-It's a really interesting psycho-social dynamics that were at play as they were launching that marketing campaign.
+They were introducing sports to a younger female population—it had become more culturally acceptable for women to work out.
+It was interesting psycho-social dynamics at play as they launched that marketing campaign.

 Do you think you made the right decision?

-Initially you turn away from it because it's a challenge, but sometimes the challenges that you turn towards are the most rewarding.
+Initially you turn away from it because it's a challenge, but sometimes the challenges that you turn toward are the most rewarding.
 I certainly feel that way about my experience at Tippie.